The Mage Leveling Guide for Mists of Pandaria

 - Talents as we knew them in Cataclysm are dead.

 - Mages will share a set of core abilities, as they do now. (see above)

-- Each spec will have their own set of around ten abilities unique to their spec.
+- Each spec will have their own set ten or so abilities unique to their spec.

 - The “talents” consists of six tiers of three talents each.
 Any Mage has access to any of the talents.
 You will pick one from each tier (tiers are accessed at levels 15, 30, 45, 60, 75, and 90) for six total talents at 90.

 - There are no longer points to be spent in any talent or ability.
 Once you acquire either you will have it at its full value.

 - The wand slot is gone, as is the third weapons slot for all classes.
 You can still use wands and wands have been buffed, so they just might make good main hand weapons.

 - There have been some interesting changes to the general abilities that all mages get.
 For one, any mage can now Shatter, not just Frost.
 Note that this means that a 25% crit rating gives you a 100% chance to crit frozen targets of the same level as you.